striezel/botvinnik/doc/commands.md

   ("jessie"), e.g. `!deb8 grep` will find Debian 8 packages where "grep" is part of the name

+### Information about Unix programs and programming languages

+The following commands search [cheat.sh](https://cheat.sh/) for information, so-called cheat sheets, about common Unix programs and / or programming
+languages:

+* `!cheat` - _(since version 0.3.9)_ displays a cheat sheet for the given Unix program / command, e. g. `!cheat grep` will show a list of common usage examples for the `grep` tool, while `!cheat java json parse` will show a small code example how to parse JSON when using the Java programming language
+* `!cheats` - _(since version 0.3.9)_ alias for `!cheat`

 ### Numeric conversion commands

 The following commands can convert between binary, decimal and hexadecimal